emjun/rTisane/API_OVERVIEW.md

 10. Order in which we disambiguate the first round: Variables then Conceptual Relationships?
 Or Conceptual Relationships then Variables?
 How does the order influence the following step?

+11. Do we want to pre-check DV before allowing for casting to Continuous/Counts/Categories?
+For example, if there are any floats, can't be counts.

 ## TODOs
 - Before doing any inference, check that all of the variable relationships are "Causes" not "Relates"
 - Is there anything we can do with the hyper-specific information end-users provide? (maybe for interpretation?)